-Figure 3: 2018 Revenue Requirement Categories
+Figure 3: 2019 Revenue Requirement Categories

-- a.
+a.
 Electric revenue requirements are grouped into the following major rate categories: (1) Energy and Generation, (2) Distribution, (3) Energy Recovery Bonds and Department of Water Resources bonds, (4) Competition Transition Charge and New System Generation Charge, (5) Transmission, (6) Nuclear Decommissioning, and (7) Public Purpose Programs.
-Below is a description of each electric revenue requirement category: - 1) Energy and Generation contribute approximately 45 percent to the total authorized electric revenue requirement in 2018.
+Below is a description of each electric revenue requirement category:

+1) Energy and Generation contribute approximately 43 percent to the total authorized electric revenue requirement in 2019.
 Through the Generation rate component, PG&E recovers the costs of its generation portfolio which include the cost of PG&E's utility-owned generation (UOG) consisting of the fuel, base Operations and Maintenance (O&M) and capital-related revenue requirements associated with its nuclear, solar, gas, and hydro plants.
 Energy costs also include amounts related to long-term power contracts entered into by the DWR on behalf of the state's IOUs.
 In addition, PG&E recovers all of its purchased power costs required to meet its load.
 The purchased power costs include the costs of Qualifying Facilities, and all other bilateral contracts that PG&E has entered into when the company was authorized to resume the power procurement function and make purchases and sales through the wholesale markets.
 The impact of renewable contracts entered into to meet the RPS and GHG costs are also reflected in generation rates.

-- 2) Distribution contributes approximately 27 percent to the total authorized revenue requirement in 2018.
-The electric distribution revenue requirement includes the base distribution O&M costs and capital-related revenue requirement, California Solar Initiative, Demand Response, return of proceeds resulting from the capand-trade market, and other programs.3 - 3) Energy Recovery Bond (ERB) and Department of Water Resources (DWR) Bond contribute approximately 3 percent to the total authorized revenue requirement in 2018.
+- 2) Distribution contributes approximately 30 percent to the total authorized revenue requirement in 2019.
+The electric distribution revenue requirement includes the base distribution O&M costs and capital-related revenue requirement, California Solar Initiative, Demand Response, return of proceeds resulting from the capand-trade market, and other programs.7 - 3) Energy Recovery Bond (ERB) and Department of Water Resources (DWR) Bond contribute approximately 3 percent to the total authorized revenue requirement in 2019.
 The ERB is now used to return amounts to customers resulting from settlement agreements with sellers of energy to resolve energy claims related to the Western Energy Crisis of 2000-2001.
-DWR Bond is a charge that pays for bonds issued by DWR to cover the cost of purchased power during the energy crisis. - 4) Competition Transition Charge (CTC) and New System Generation Charge (NSGC) contribute approximately 2 percent to the total authorized revenue requirement in 2018.
+DWR Bond is a charge that pays for bonds issued by DWR to cover the cost of purchased power during the energy crisis. - 4) Competition Transition Charge (CTC) and New System Generation Charge (NSGC) contribute approximately 2 percent to the total authorized revenue requirement in 2019.
 CTC recovers uneconomic (above market) costs resulting from California's electric industry restructuring pursuant to Public Utilities Code Section 367(a).
 Specifically, costs associated with power purchase contract obligations that were in rates prior to December 20, 1995 continue to be recoverable from non-exempt departing load for the duration of the contract.
 NSGC recovers the net capacity cost and allocates the resource adequacy benefits associated with resources the Commission has determined provide system and/or local reliability benefits to load serving entities in the IOU's service territory.
-In addition, net capacity costs associated with new generation authorized under the Qualifying Facility and Combined Heat and Power Settlement are also recovered via the Cost Allocation Mechanism. - 5) Electric Transmission contributes 14 percent to the total authorized revenue requirement in 2018.
-Transmission revenue requirements include the following: - Base Transmission which recovers the O&M and capital-related revenue requirement associated with transmission assets under ISO operational control and subject to FERC's jurisdiction;
+In addition, net capacity costs associated with new generation authorized under the Qualifying Facility and Combined Heat and Power Settlement are also recovered via the Cost Allocation Mechanism. - 5) Electric Transmission contributes 15 percent to the total authorized revenue requirement in 2019.
+Transmission revenue requirements include the following: - Base Transmission which recovers the O&M and capital-related revenue requirement associated with transmission assets under ISO operational control and subject to FERC's jurisdiction; - Transmission Revenue Balancing Account Adjustment (TRBAA) is a FERC mechanism that ensures revenues received by PG&E from the ISO are credited to transmission rates for both retail and wholesale customers taking service from PG&E.

-The CARE discount shifts revenue requirements from the distribution rate component to the Public Purpose Program rate component.
+7 The CARE discount shifts revenue requirements from the distribution rate component to the Public Purpose Program rate component.